ciaranlm/Notesv2/README.md

 A blank.page-inspired minimalist writing app.
 Open it and start typing on an instant blank canvas—no accounts, no tracking, and no distractions.
 Everything stays local-first in your browser storage.

+The interface features a clean top bar with calendar access (☰), current date display, and formatting controls (Aa button).
+Writing statistics appear at the bottom when the editor is focused.

 ## Features
 - Daily pages that reset each day automatically.
 - Calendar activity view with a GitHub-style heatmap for daily writing.
 - Instant blank canvas on first paint.
 - Multiple notes (freeform notes + daily pages) with autosave (debounced 400ms).
-- Command palette for all actions (Cmd/Ctrl + K or P).
+- Command palette for searching and opening notes (Cmd/Ctrl + K or P).
 - Search across titles and full note content.
+- Rich text formatting (bold, italic, strikethrough, underline, links, headings, lists).
+- Writing statistics (word count and estimated reading time).
 - Dark/light mode toggle with system default.
 - Offline-first after first load.
 - Installable as a Progressive Web App (PWA) in Chrome/Edge on Windows and macOS.